WojciechMula/recovercr3/README.rst

 to that I was able to compare the recovered files with originals.
 They were exactly the same, thus I suppose the tool is quite reliable.

-Here's one of restored photo --- the goldcrest, the smallest bird that lives in Poland.
+Here's one of the restored photos --- the goldcrest, the smallest bird that lives in Poland.

 .. image:: goldcrest.jpg